oracle/odpi/doc/src/functions/dpiSodaCollCursor.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

     **cursor** [IN] -- the cursor from which the next collection is to be retrieved.
-The the reference is NULL or invalid an error is returned.
+The the reference is NULL or invalid, an error is returned.

     **flags** [IN] -- one or more of the values from the enumeration :ref:`dpiSodaFlags<dpiSodaFlags>`, OR'ed together.
 Only the value